Language-Technology-Assessment/European-open-AI-index/pages/guides/model-types.md

 ---
 ::

 **Video-generating models** are often variations on the theme of image-generating models.
 The key challenge for video models compared to image-generating models is to provide consistency between frames, which they accomplish by conditioning subsequent frames on previous frames in various ways.
 Currently, video-generating models run into issues when attempting to generate longer videos, videos of variable length, and videos of varying resolution.
-Similar to agentic models, they also commonly suffer from a lack of open-sourceness.
-In particular, the question of how to create a video model using open-source data has not yet been entirely settled.
+It is also an open question how well a video-generating model can be constructed using solely open-source data.
 In general, though video-generating models have already seen some adoption, for now they remain quite experimental.

 ### World models
 An aspirational fine-tune of the video model is the world model.
 World models seek to ground the video they generate into a virtual world and allow for some degree of control, creating a video-game-like experience.
 The aim of world models is to allow for the generation of grounded digital worlds.
 Though some large players in the AI space have already committed to the development of world models, in general this type of model still remains very experimental.